Report a dog attack

 - harasses or chases any person or animal (other than vermin), whether or not any injury is caused to the person or animal

 Dog attack on a person

-If a dog has attacked or bitten a person, this should be reported to the police by calling 101 (999 if someone is in immediate danger) or emailing firstname.lastname@example.org.
+If a dog has attacked or bitten a person it should be reported to the Police immediately by calling 101 or reporting it on the Police website.

 Dog on dog attacks